Genetics Webquest Model Genetics Eye Color Dragon Genetics Mendel's Peas Chromosomes carry genes! Genes to Cognition

 6. Describe the location of the instructions that code for traits.

-7. Which equation best illustrates how trait appears?
+7. Which equation best illustrates how a trait appears?

 A. genotype + environment = phenotype